AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

 No, you do not need to make further payments for the image.
 After you purchase an Alibaba Cloud Marketplace image, you can use it on instances at no additional costs.

 ## I have an ECS instance created from an Alibaba Cloud Marketplace image.
-After the instance is released, can I continue to use that image free of charge when I purchase another ECS instance?
+After the instance is released, can I continue to use that image free of charge when I purchase a new ECS instance?

 Yes, you can continue to use that image free of charge when you purchase an ECS instance.